odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 The OWASP Top 10 web security risks study lists Cross-Site Scripting (XSS) in second place.

+Although XSS is one of the trivial ways of exploiting a web page it is the most common vulnerability but very serious.
+It can lead to identity theft and so on.
+The best defense is consistent escaping of printed data, ie. converting the characters which have a special meaning in the given context.
+If the developer omits the escaping a security hole is made.

 Note that `slim/PHP-View` has no built-in mitigation from XSS attacks.
 It is the developer's responsibility to use `htmlspecialchars()` or a component like `laminas-escaper`.
 In this case I want to keep it lean and we just add this simple but efficient html encoding function to our application instead.